 The Biogeochemistry Lab studies element cycling to better understand how ecosystems respond to global changes, such as sea-level rise, nitrogen pollution, invasive species and elevated CO2.

-We take a holistic approach to these issues by considering the responses of both plants and microbes, the dominant organisms regulating the capture and release of energy in organic compounds.
+We take a holistic approach to these issues by integrating the responses of both plants and microbes, the two dominant life forms regulating the capture and release of energy in organic compounds.

 Dr. Patrick Megonigal